sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 TODO a few command examples

+**What did we achieved?**

+* we are able to control the conected light bulb from our computer

 # Step 4: A Home Hub

 What is a Raspberry Pi, in contrast with an Arduino-like device?
 Here is a comparison, opposing a ['Microprocessor' and a 'microcontroller'](https://www.youtube.com/watch?v=7vhvnaWUZjE)